pratiqdev/nestore-beta/README.md

 <br />

-## Basic Usage
+## Usage

-Import nestore and create a store
+Import nestore and create a store.
+The store is an object that contains all the state, and optionally contains in-store mutator functions

 ```ts
 import nestore from 'nestore'